Magento vs Shopify

 Steeper Learning Curve

-Magento is marketed more towards experienced users.
+Magento is marketed more toward experienced users.
 Thus, its steep learning curve is a natural consequence.
 You’ll need a competent developer or have the proper skills yourself before the interface makes sense.

-However, if you do have a developer, you can safely ignore this disadvantage.
+However, you can safely ignore this disadvantage if you have a developer.
 They should be able to pick it up quickly.

 Magento interface